neo4j/cypher-editor/docs/generated/neo4j-cypher_svelte-codemirror.md

 #### CypherEditorProps.clearHistoryProps property

-setting any of these props will trigger the editor to clear its undo/redo history
+Setting any of these props will trigger the editor to clear its undo/redo history

 <b>Signature:</b>